mariusAB/katteklikkeren/README.md

 # katteknappeklikkeren
-My first game
-A game where a cat is pressing buttons controls = WASD or up, down, left and right, E
+A game where a cat is pressing buttons, controls = WASD and E or arrow keys